webpack/webpack.js.org/src/content/api/cli.md

 | webpack --env.prod --env.min  | `{ prod: true, min: true }` |
 | webpack --env.prod --env min  | `[{ prod: true }, "min"]`   |

+T> See this [environment variables](/guides/environment-variables) guide for more information.

 ### Output Options

 This set of options allows you to manipulate certain [output](/configuration/output) parameters of your build.